 Cristo Rei Lisbon – a gigantic statue of Jesus – stands south of the Lisbon city center across the Tagus River on a hill in Almada.
 One of the most recognizable Lisbon monuments, visiting the Cristo Rei statue is one of the top things to do in the city.
 Visitors can easily access Cristo Rei in Almada by hopping on a Lisbon ferry across the River Tejo and taking a short walk to the iconic Portugal statue for incredible views over the city.

 This Travel Guide contains everything you need to know about visiting the Lisbon Christ statue.
-Make sure to Save, Pin or Bookmark it for future reference!
+Make sure to Save, Pin or Bookmark it for your trip to Lisbon!

 Cristo Rei Lisbon, Portugal

 The official name of the Jesus statue in Lisbon is the National Sanctuary of Christ the King (or Santuario Nacional de Cristo Rei).
 However, because of its likeness to the Cristo Redentor – or Christ the Redeemer – statue in Rio de Janerio, Brazil, many people refer to the Lisbon statue as Christ the Redeemer Portugal.
 The 92-foot-tall statue of Christ stands on a 269-foot-tall base and is one of the most recognizable of all the Lisbon statues and monuments.
 Fun Fact: The Brazil Jesus statue is slightly larger – 98-feet-tall – but stands on a much shorter pedestal, which is only 26-feet-tall.

 The Lisbon statue of Christ the King stands facing the city with open arms (in the form of a cross) on a 435-foot bluff on the left bank of the Tagus River.
 The Cristo Rei statue was built to show appreciation to God for keeping Portugal safe during World War II.
 It took 10 years to construct the concrete monument, which was inaugurated in 1959.
 The Cristo Rei site has been restored and expanded on several occasions; the complex now includes a chapel, viewing platform, sanctuary, gardens and galleries.

 How To Get To Cristo Rei Lisbon